DaveWasTakn/smartHlsDownloader/README.md

 ## Features

 - **Optional GUI**: Use either the GUI or command-line interface
-- **Parallel Download**: Uses Java virtual threads for concurrent segment downloading and validation
+- **Parallel Download**: Uses Java virtual threads for concurrent segment download and validation
 - **Retry on Error**: Automatically retries failed downloads with configurable retry limit
 - **Segment Validation**: Validates downloaded segments and re-downloads corrupted ones
 - **Video Assembly**: Uses FFmpeg to merge segments into the final video file